PWNFinance/gm_events_cities/events/EthereumZuri.ch/readme.md

 ###########
 # The title of the page, displayed by the browser on the title of the window.
 # Ideally this is the same as the name of the event.
-title: Wine not meetup by PWN
+title: EthereumZuri.ch

 # Description for this event.
 This will be rendered as a <meta> tag in the HTML,
 # and displayed on the /events page.
 Keep it short.
 # Linebreaks are ignored, but they _must_ start with two spaces.
-description: Come and have some wine with the PWN team and the EthereumZuri.ch conference attendees.
-Network and make new frens!
+description: For over a decade, Switzerland has been renowned as one of the most forward-thinking and innovative epicenters for blockchain technology.
+We invite all blockchain professionals, researchers, and enthusiasts to the heart of this innovation, Zürich, to learn, connect, experiment, and engage with the vibrant and passionate Swiss blockchain community.

 #####################